ManTech International (NASDAQ:MANT) Issues FY 2021 Earnings Guidance

 ManTech International (NASDAQ:MANT) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $3.570-$3.680 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.530.
+The company provided EPS guidance of $3.570-$3.680 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.530.
 The company issued revenue guidance of $2.65 billion-$2.75 billion, compared to the consensus revenue estimate of $2.67 billion.

-ManTech International (NASDAQ:MANT) last announced its quarterly earnings results on Tuesday, August 3rd.
-The technology company reported $0.99 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.87 by $0.12.
-ManTech International had a return on equity of 9.21% and a net margin of 5.12%.
-Equities analysts predict that ManTech International will post 3.61 EPS for the current year.
+ManTech International (NASDAQ:MANT) last announced its quarterly earnings data on Tuesday, August 3rd.
+The technology company reported $0.99 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.87 by $0.12.
+ManTech International had a net margin of 5.12% and a return on equity of 9.21%.
+On average, sell-side analysts forecast that ManTech International will post 3.61 earnings per share for the current fiscal year.

-Several equities analysts have recently issued reports on MANT shares.
-Alliance Global Partners decreased their price objective on ManTech International from $96.00 to $88.00 and set a neutral rating for the company in a report on Wednesday, August 4th.
-Morgan Stanley increased their target price on ManTech International from $89.00 to $90.00 and gave the company an equal weight rating in a report on Tuesday, June 15th.
-Wells Fargo & Company initiated coverage on ManTech International in a research report on Tuesday, May 18th.
-They issued an equal weight rating and a $83.00 price target for the company.
-Credit Suisse Group upped their price target on ManTech International from $60.00 to $66.00 and gave the company an underperform rating in a research report on Wednesday, August 4th.
-Finally, Zacks Investment Research upgraded ManTech International from a sell rating to a hold rating in a research report on Friday, August 6th.
-One equities research analyst has rated the stock with a sell rating and four have assigned a hold rating to the stock.
-The company has an average rating of Hold and a consensus price target of $84.80.
+MANT has been the topic of several recent analyst reports.
+Alliance Global Partners reduced their price objective on shares of ManTech International from $96.00 to $88.00 and set a neutral rating on the stock in a research note on Wednesday, August 4th.
+Wells Fargo & Company initiated coverage on shares of ManTech International in a research note on Tuesday, May 18th.
+They set an equal weight rating and a $83.00 price target on the stock.
+Credit Suisse Group increased their price target on shares of ManTech International from $60.00 to $66.00 and gave the stock an underperform rating in a research note on Wednesday, August 4th.
+Morgan Stanley increased their price target on shares of ManTech International from $89.00 to $90.00 and gave the stock an equal weight rating in a research note on Tuesday, June 15th.
+Finally, Zacks Investment Research raised shares of ManTech International from a sell rating to a hold rating in a research note on Friday, August 6th.
+One research analyst has rated the stock with a sell rating and four have assigned a hold rating to the company.
+The stock currently has a consensus rating of Hold and an average target price of $84.80.

-In other ManTech International news, CEO Kevin M. Phillips sold 22,500 shares of the company’s stock in a transaction on Wednesday, August 11th.
-The stock was sold at an average price of $83.25, for a total transaction of $1,873,125.00.
-Following the transaction, the chief executive officer now directly owns 128,030 shares in the company, valued at $10,658,497.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Mary K. Bush sold 2,875 shares of the company’s stock in a transaction on Thursday, June 10th.
-The stock was sold at an average price of $87.37, for a total value of $251,188.75.
-Following the transaction, the director now owns 11,275 shares in the company, valued at $985,096.75.
+In other news, CEO Kevin M. Phillips sold 22,500 shares of the stock in a transaction on Wednesday, August 11th.
+The shares were sold at an average price of $83.25, for a total value of $1,873,125.00.
+Following the completion of the sale, the chief executive officer now owns 128,030 shares of the company’s stock, valued at $10,658,497.50.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Mary K. Bush sold 2,875 shares of the firm’s stock in a transaction on Thursday, June 10th.
+The shares were sold at an average price of $87.37, for a total transaction of $251,188.75.
+Following the sale, the director now directly owns 11,275 shares of the company’s stock, valued at $985,096.75.
 The disclosure for this sale can be found here.
-Insiders have sold 36,982 shares of company stock worth $3,111,784 over the last 90 days.
-33.59% of the stock is owned by insiders.
+Insiders sold 36,982 shares of company stock valued at $3,111,784 in the last three months.
+Company insiders own 33.59% of the company’s stock.

 About ManTech International